AngularBootCamp/todo-list-tutorial/refactor_app_component.md

 # Refactor App Component

 We're going to perform a small refactoring.
-The app-root shouldn’t have such large template and all this logic.
+The `todo-root` shouldn’t have such a large template and all this logic.
 It should just call another component that will deal with that.

 * Create a new component called `list-manager`:

 `ng g c list-manager -it`

-* Move all the code from `appComponent` to `listManager`
+* Move all the code from `AppComponent` to `ListManager`
-* Call the new component from the `appComponent` template:
+* Call the new component from the `AppComponent` template:

 ```
 `